 - Lisa George (CA), Laura Sanders (SE), Elizabeth Cole (SY), and Diane Shingledecker (CTE) join the CBL team as Faculty Coordinators.

-- AmeriCorps VISTA member, Heidi Whitehouse, begins a year long term of service with the program.
+- AmeriCorps VISTA member, Heidi Whitehouse, begins a year long term of service as Mentor Recruitment Specialist with CBL and Friends of the Children.

 - PCC participates in the fourth annual MLK Day of Service organized across multiple colleges in the Portland area.